skylot/jadx/README.md

   - Submit bug using one of following patterns:
     * Java code examples which decompiles incorrectly
     * Error log and link to _public available_ apk file or app page on Google play

-And any other comments will be very helpfull, because at current stage of development it is very time consuming to **find** new bugs, design and implement new features.
-Also I need to **prioritize** these task for complete most important at first.

 ---------------------------------------
 *Licensed under the Apache 2.0 License*